wadd0032/intro-to-git/README.md

 Markdown is fun to use and make simple text files.

-This is second paragraph in Markdown.
+This is a second paragraph in Markdown.

 ## Markdown docs